 Cooked asparagus contains just over 4 grams of protein in each one-cup portion and makes an excellent addition to any dinner menu.
 Cook asparagus by sauteing it, steaming it, or boiling it for about five to seven minutes.
 You can even try grilling asparagus.
 An easy, delicious way to prepare asparagus (and boost protein even more) is to saute it with olive oil, salt, and sesame seeds.

-Artichokes are fairly high in protein, containing about 5 grams in each large artichoke.
+Artichokes are fairly high in protein, containing slightly 4 grams in each large artichoke.
 The heart of the artichoke is where the majority of the protein comes from.
 Add artichokes to soups, salads, casseroles, and dips.

 5. Cooked Spinach (5 grams)